The Human Truth Foundation

 Health:

-Russia has some poor policies and cultural issues which cause some public health problems.
-Russia does better than average when it comes to its immunizations take-up34, its food aid and health contributions and WHO compliance35, its adolescent birth rate21 and in its fertility rate13.
+Russia is a pretty unhealthy country.
+Russia does better than average when it comes to its immunizations take-up35, its food aid and health contributions and WHO compliance36, its adolescent birth rate21 and in its fertility rate14.
 But, things could still be better.
-Russia does worse than average for its average life expectancy11.
-It sits amongst the bottom 20 for its alcohol consumption rate36 (the worst in Asia) and in its smoking rate37 (one of the highest in Asia).
-And finally, it is the worst in its suicide rate38.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Russia does worse than average in its average life expectancy11.
+It sits amongst the bottom 20 in its alcohol consumption rate37 (the worst in Asia) and in its smoking rate38 (amongst the highest in Asia).
+And finally, it is the worst in its suicide rate39.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Russian Federation improved by +5.4yrs in the 30 years from 1990, less than the global average of +7.9yrs.
+Russia has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 2.52 in 1960.

 Life Expectancy